shravan-balasubramanian/My-first-component/README.md

 # My-first-component
-A sie nav bar web component tha can be used effectively
+A side nav bar web component using VANILLA JS